AVASCULAR NECROSIS AND SSD BENEFITS

 If you have a fracture from AVN, then it may equal a listing if the symptoms from it cause the same limitations as those found in listing 1.19 and 1.22.
 Similarly, you can equal a listing if you have AVN and another medical condition.
 If the combination of your conditions are equivalent in severity to the listing, then you “equal” the listing.

-Additionally, it is possible for avascular necrosis to result in arthritis.
-If that is the case, then you may meet or equal a listing under osteoarthritis.
-Find out more information about osteoarthritis and SSDI benefits.
 Your attorney will review your records and decide what is the best legal argument that can be made on your behalf.
-If you hire an attorney with years of legal experience, they will know SSA’s rules and be able to tell you which listing best fits your AVN case.
+If you hire an attorney with years of legal experience, then they will know SSA’s rules.
+Therefore, they will be able to tell you which listing best fits your AVN case.

 MEDICAL RECORDS PROVE AVASCULAR NECROSIS

-• Progress notes from your treating doctor that detail your symptoms and the frequency of your symptoms
+- Progress notes from your treating doctor that detail your symptoms and the frequency of your symptoms

-• Hospital stays or other medical treatments
+- Hospital stays or other medical treatments

-• Medications, dosages, and any problems you experience from your medications
+- Medications, dosages, and any problems you experience from your medications

-• Statements from your treating doctor about your symptoms
+- Statements from your treating doctor about your symptoms

-• Imaging and other test results that document your condition
+- Imaging and other test results that document your condition

 AVASCULAR NECROSIS AND YOUR RESIDUAL FUNCTIONAL CAPACITY

 If your avascular necrosis does not equal a listing, then you can still win benefits by proving your residual functional capacity (RFC) keeps you from working a 40 hours a week.
 RFC is one of the most important concepts in your Social Security case.
 Your RFC can make the difference between winning or losing your SSD case.
-If you can prove that your RFC prevents you from working, then you can be paid benefits.
+If you can prove that your RFC prevents you from working, then you win benefits.
 So, what is your RFC?

 Your RFC is the medical assessment of what you can physically do in a work setting after taking into account all of your symptoms.